 Before Departure

-Lay the foundations for a good exchange as soon as the host institution has admitted you into the exchange programme.
-Make sure your visa, vaccinations and insurances are updated.
-Research and learn more about the ins and outs of your host country.
+Begin preparing for a successful exchange as soon as you receive your admission from the host institution.
+Ensure that your visa, vaccinations, and insurance coverage are up to date.
+Take time to research and familiarize yourself with the key aspects of your host country.
 The list below may help you prepare for your exchange semester.

 Academic

-Students going on exchange have to register and pay a semester fee at NHH.
+Students participating in an exchange must register and pay the semester fee at NHH.

 WITHDRAWAl